nelhage/minimax.dev/content/docs/ultimate/05-pruning.md

       O |         | X  _ (_)
 ```

-(To enhance clarity, I've deleted all moves except the winning line from local boards that are won; `O` has won two local baords, and `X` one.)
+(To enhance clarity, I've deleted all moves except the winning line from local boards that are won; `O` has won two local boards, and `X` one.)

 If `O` is ever allowed to play in the bottom-right board, she will play in the marked square and win the game. `X`, thus, in order to keep the game going, is constrained to only play moves that do not allow `O` to play there.